 - Mega Man ZX: The Biometals?
 The Biometal envelops the Chosen Ones with a Powered-Armor based on the previous character the Model was based on.
 Of course, this is a topic of contention among several fans.

 - Depending if you consider it powered or not, Bioshock's Big Daddies wear armored diving suits.
 The game does state that they require certain circuit boards (R-34s) to run properly, that and the drill needs fuel, as well as the helmet lights.
 Obviously the power has to come from somewhere, and it certainly doesn't come from the guy inside.
+Considering the Lightning Plasmid aslong as the big daddy is supplied with eve this troper see no issues with him being able to power his own suit.

 - In Star Wars: Jedi Outcast Galak Fyyar wears a huge battle suit with lightsaber-resisting cortosis, shield generator and other toys.
 There's also the Shadowtroopers, dark Jedi also clad in lightsaber-resistant armor.
 Not that this poses a problem for Kyle Katarn.